9 Coconut Water Brands You May Want to Skip

 3. Pasteurisation

-This delicate drink needs to be treated with loving care to preserve its brew of healthy nutrients, ideally being kept as cool as possible.
-However, the quickest, cheapest and easiest way to prevent it from denaturing is to heat it to high temperatures, pasteurising it to kill any possible bacteria.
-That means that coconut water concentrates may have been heated twice.
-Doubly damaged coconut water.
+This delicate drink must be treated with loving care to preserve its brew of healthy nutrients, ideally kept as cool as possible.
+However, the quickest, cheapest, and easiest way to prevent it from denaturing is to heat it to high temperatures and pasteurise it to kill any possible bacteria.

 4. Added Flavours & Sweeteners